 Your status as an Endorsing Practitioner will take effect in five business days after submittal of the completed form.
 You can apply online or mail in the printable registration form.

 The Pharmacy and Therapeutic (P&T) Committee evaluates the relative safety, efficacy, and effectiveness of prescription drugs within a class of drugs.
 They then make recommendations to the state on the development of the Washington PDL.
-The P&T Committee meet at least quarterly and the meetings are open to the public.
+The P&T Committee also serve as the Medicaid Drug Utilization Review (DUR) Board as required by federal law.
+The P&T Committee/ DUR Board meet at least quarterly and the meetings are open to the public.

 Washington State contracts with the Center for Evidence-Based Policy (Oregon EPC), Oregon Health and Science University to independently review prescription drugs comparing the safety, efficacy, and effectiveness of drug classes and providing updates every six months.